-At least all but 10 EC worth of the study units of quartiles 1-5 must have been successfully completed and no mark below 5 is allowed.
+At least 46 EC worth of the study units of quartiles 1-4 must have been earned before the proposal defence.

 J.2 Assessment

 The Academic and Research phase focuses on individual research.
 The research requires that the Master's student carries out the research and reports on progress to the Supervisors according to an agreed schedule for the research and preparation of the Thesis.